Magnitude-Surveys/gpg/content/magnetics/magnetics_applet.md

 ### Testing the formula for a dipole (link)

--   The field should drop of 1/*r*<sup>3</sup>.
+- The field should drop of $`1/r^3`$.
 Does it?
 - The field should depend linearly on m.
 Does it?

 ### Bodies at the pole: Earth’s field is vertical

 - What is the inclination required to simulate a field that is vertically downward?

 - Think what the data should like like in plan view.
 Before you click buttons, Sketch on a piece of paper what you are anticipating for Bt, Bx, By and Bz

 - How does Bt compare with Bz?
 Why?

 - Why is Bx negative towards the north but positive towards the south?

 - Why does By look like a rotated version of Bx?

 - What happens when you change the declination of the inducing field?
   Why?

 - From the default settings, with depth=10 m, try to estimate the depth using

   > - half width of the Bt anomaly estimated from the color map
   > - the profile provided at the bottom.
-    > -   How do these compare with the value provided by the app when
+  > - How do these compare with the value provided by the app when you
-    >     you click half-width?
+  >   click half-width?

 - Change the “depth” to be 1m.

   > - Attempt to carry out the same depth of burial analysis
   > - What do you need to alter to obtain a well-sampled anomaly and
   >   good estimates of the depth?

 ### Bodies at the equator: Earth’s field is horizontal

 Suppose I=0 (equivalent to having an object buried at the equator.

 - What is the inclination and declination required to simulate a field that is horizontal and pointing north?

 - Think what the data should like in plan view.
 Before you click buttons, Sketch on a piece of paper what you are anticipating for

   > - Bt, Bx, By and Bz

 - Bt looks like one of the components, {Bx, By, Bz}.
 Which one?
 Why?

 - Now change the declination to D=90.

-    > -   If you are facing north, which way is the earth’s field
+  > - If you are facing north, which way is the earth’s field pointing?
-    >     pointing?
-To your right, or to your left?
+  >   To your right, or to your left?
   >
-    > -   Why is the Bt magnetic anomaly negative on the positive east
+  > - Why is the Bt magnetic anomaly negative on the positive east side.
-    >     side.
   >
   > - The By anomaly is interesting.
   >
   >   > - What is the name for that type of pattern?
-    >     > -   Usually, if you collect data along two perpendicular
+  >   > - Usually, if you collect data along two perpendicular lines
-    >     >     lines directly over the top of the object you are
+  >   >   directly over the top of the object you are looking for, you
-    >     >     looking for, you will see signal from the body.
-Why do
+  >   >   will see signal from the body.
+Why do we not see anything in
-    >     >     we not see anything in this example?
+  >   >   this example?

 ## Learning with the Monopole window of the applet